About The Program

 Feel free to explore our website and do not hesitate to contact

 The Philadelphia University Physician Assistant Studies program is fully accredited by the Accreditation Review Commission of Education for the Physician Assistant (ARC-PA).
 ARC-PA only accredits physician assistant programs.
 The last accreditation site visit was March 2011.
-The program received a five year reaccreditation.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted “Accreditation – Continued” to the Philadelphia University Physician Assistant Program in Atlantic City, New Jersey, sponsored by Philadelphia University.
 Continued accreditation is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
 Continued accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the standards.
 The approximate date for the next comprehensive review of the program by the ARC-PA will be 2017.